mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_2-5-2024.md

 #### Previous Individual Goals/Objectives
 - Begin the setup process for the HCI (Human-Computer Interaction) part and outline the codebase structure.
-- Collaborate with other members of the Zigbee group focusing on Xgbee communication with Raspberry Pi units to comprehend the integration for creating an overarching system.
+- Collaborate with other members of the Zigbee group focusing on Xbee communication with Raspberry Pi units to comprehend the integration for creating an overarching system.
-- Dedicate time to learning and experimenting with Xgbee devices, aiming to gain insight into their functionalities.
+- Dedicate time to learning and experimenting with Xbee devices, aiming to gain insight into their functionalities.
 - Work towards generating code for testing on the Raspberry Pi within the context of the HCI.

 #### Key Points
 - Advanced efforts in setting up Zigbee connectivity, focusing on establishing connections and creating a mesh network.
 - Utilized Go lang libraries for Zigbee network setup, actively working towards successful device connection.
 - Integrated HCI demo code into the project, showcasing initial functionalities and interactions.
-- Collaborated with frontend team to incorporate HCI features into the user interface, ensuring seamless integration and user experience.
+- Collaborated with the frontend team to incorporate HCI features into the user interface, ensuring seamless integration and user experience.

 #### Next Week Goals
 - Finalize HCI setup; ensure comprehensive coverage.
-- Continue collaboration with Zigbee team on integration.
+- Continue collaboration with the Zigbee team on integration.
 - Deepen understanding of Zigbee devices.
-- Get Zigbees connected with each other to create a mesh network.
+- Get Zigbees connected to create a mesh network.
 - Advance code development for Raspberry Pi testing.

 ### ❖ Timothy Enders